-F-TRIP $\rightarrow$ km/L, L/100 km or MPG $\rightarrow$ AVE\ \.\ km/L, AVE\ \.\ L/100 km or AVE\ \.\ MPG $\rightarrow$ °C $\rightarrow$ Air\ \ °C $\rightarrow$ ODO $\rightarrow$ TRIP 1 $\rightarrow$ TRIP 2 $\rightarrow$ F-TRIP
+F-TRIP \rightarrow km/L, L/100 km or MPG \rightarrow AVE . km/L, AVE .
+L/100 km or AVE .
+MPG \rightarrow °C \rightarrow Air °C \rightarrow ODO \rightarrow TRIP 1 \rightarrow TRIP 2 \rightarrow F-TRIP then push the "RESET" button for one second.

-- To reset a tripmeter, select it by pushing the "SELECT" button.
-The tripmeter will flash for a few seconds.
-While the tripmeter is flashing, push the "RESET" button for one second. - If you do not reset the fuel reserve tripmeter manually, it resets automatically and disappears after refueling and traveling 5 km (3 mi).
+To reset a tripmeter, select it by pushing the "SELECT" button, and

+If you do not reset the fuel reserve tripmeter manually, it resets automatically and disappears after refueling and traveling 5 km (3 mi).